josiaholatunde/TrelloAPI/README.md

 The Application has methods to seed random users alongside dummy comments, bookings, features, etc.

 The application's front end was written in ANGULAR 6 while the Web API was written with ASPNETCORE 2.1

+Here is the link to the hosted application: https://trello-event.azurewebsites.net